-The diabetes drug Januvia (sitagliptin) has been linked to an increased risk of pancreatic cancer compared to other diabetes medications.
-One recent study linked Januvia to a 2.7-fold increased risk of pancreatic cancer.
+The diabetes drug Januvia (sitagliptin) has been linked to an increased risk of pancreatic cancer, pancreatitis, and bullous pemphigoid.

 Do I Have a Januvia Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one has been injured by pancreatic cancer, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 - Pancreatic cancer

 Januvia (sitagliptin) is an oral medication used by people with type-2 diabetes, a chronic metabolic condition in which cells become insulin-resistant, causing chronic problems with blood-sugar control.
 Januvia helps alleviate the symptoms of type-2 diabetes by stimulating the pancreas to secrete more insulin.
 This lowers high blood sugar.

 Januvia is the first approved drug in a class of anti-diabetic medications known as DPP-4 inhibitors, which inhibit an enzyme called dipeptidyl peptidase-4.
 Januvia was initially approved by the U.S. Food and Drug Administration (FDA) in 2006.
 In 2010, the FDA decided to expand Januvia’s approval for use in combination with glitazone drugs.

 Sales of Januvia have increased significantly in recent years.
 Sales of Januvia and Janumet were just under $4.9 billion in 2011, a 40% increase from 2010.

 Januvia and Cancer